How will our knowledge of short gamma-ray bursts affect the distance measurement of binary neutron stars?: Methodology

+{The relative errors of $d_{\rm L}$ as functions of $v$ at redshifts 0.5, 1, 2, and 5.
+The solid and dashed lines correspond to the results of $\sigma_v = 0.05$ and $\sigma_v = 0.003$, respectively. } \end{figurehere}

+Shown in~\cref{fig:sigma_vs_z} are the relative errors of $d_{\rm L}$ as functions of $v$, with $v$ ranging from $0.75$ to 1, equivalent to the $5\sigma$ range for $\sigma_v = 0.05$.
+The solid and dashed lines correspond to the results of $\sigma_v = 0.05$ and $\sigma_v = 0.003$, respectively.
+In each case, the error of $d_{\rm L}$ decreases as $v$ approaches 1.
+Moreover, with tighter prior on $v$, one can estimate $d_{\rm L}$ more accurately, and the influence of $\sigma_v$ becomes insignificant for distant events whose SNRs are relatively lower.}

-One should keep in mind that Eq.~(\ref{simplified fisher}) only serves to provide a qualitative illustration on the effect of SGRB prior to break degeneracy and reduce error.
-We will only use the full expression Eq.~(\ref{posterior}) in further quantitative analysis.
-For generic distribution, RMS error of parameter $\lambda_i$ is calculated by integrating over the whole distribution.
-In this paper, 2 values of $\sigma_v$ will be considered: $\sigma_v = 0.05$, consistent with \cite{Nissanke:2009kt,PhysRevD.74.063006} and $\sigma_v = 0.003$, equivalent to the 1$\sigma$ range of \cite{Belgacem:2019tbw}.
-The overall performance of our method depends on the distribution of source parameters, which will be described in Sec. \ref{simulation}.
+Notably, \cref{simplified fisher} merely serves to provide a qualitative illustration, and we will use the full expression \cref{posterior} in simulation.
+The error of luminosity distance is calculated by integrating over the entire distribution, following the standard definition in statistics.

+In this paper, two values of $\sigma_v$ will be considered: $\sigma_v = 0.05$, consistent with~\cite{Nissanke:2009kt,PhysRevD.74.063006} and $\sigma_v = 0.003$, equivalent to the 1$\sigma$ range of~\cite{Howell:2018nhu, Belgacem:2019tbw}.
+The first value seems rather large compared with the observation of GRB 170817A~\cite{Howell:2018nhu}, yet it can act as an upper bound for future observations.
+Although future SGRB observations may give $\sigma_v$ other than these two values, our research give a clue on the changes of results when $\sigma_v$ varies.

-\subsection{simulation}
+The overall performance of our method depends on the distribution of source parameters.
+Details are presented in~\cref{simulation}.

+\subsection{Simulation}